 Origin – Made in the USA

-6mm Remnant rubber tiles are very durable as well as easy to maintain and keep clean.
+6mm rubber tiles are very durable as well as easy to maintain and keep clean.
 Maintenance for interlocking gym tiles include:

 - Vacuum any loose crumbs, dust or debris from the flooring surface when necessary.